PolygonDataUG/k7-rust-build/README.md

 # k7-rust-build

-Docker-based build environment for developing Rust Kernel Modules for Linux Kernel 7 (ARM64).
+Setting up a development environment for Rust Kernel Modules is notoriously difficult due to strict version requirements for LLVM, bindgen, and the Rust compiler. k7-rust-build eliminates this "dependency hell" by providing a pre-configured, containerized environment.
+It allows developers to start writing and compiling ARM64 Linux Kernel 7 modules immediately, without manually configuring the kernel source tree or toolchain.

 ---